Lump on back of neck: is it cancerous?

 They are extremely common.

-In adults there is a possibility that a neck lump is a form of cancer.
+In adults there is a possibility that a lump on the neck is a form of cancer.
 This is much less likely in children.
 Therefore, in adults it is advisable to see a specialist as soon as possible.

 What else could a neck lump be?